Greene E. Evans

 Greene E. Evans (September 19, 1848 – October 1, 1914) was a porter, groundskeeper, laborer, deputy wharf-master, city councilman, census enumerator, mail agent, teacher, and state legislator in Tennessee.
-He was enslaved early in his life.
+He was born in Tennessee, and enslaved early in his life.

 He studied at Fisk University in Nashville and lived in Memphis.
 A Republican, he served in the Tennessee General Assembly from 1885 to 1887.

 He attended the 1885 World’s Industrial and Cotton Centennial Exposition in New Orleans as a representative of the General Assembly and was an honored guest.

 He was a singer and belonged to a lyceum.
 He eventually settled in Chicago with his wife and only child, working as a coal dealer.

 He lived in Memphis in Shelby County, Tennessee.
+He died in Chicago, Illinois.